Houses model Dutch Style

 As a legal founder, you’re probably already dreaming of sleek headlines and splashy images.

-Well hold your horses!
+Well, hold your horses!

 Remember the wise words of my plumber when renovating my bathroom:

-“The door knobs can wait, Helen.
 Let’s make sure the toilet actually works first.”

 You see, your website is your digital estate.
 You wouldn’t go investing in fifty small pots of Farrow and Ball colour samples when you don’t even have a roof yet, would you?
 (Actually I would do this….)
 Start with the basics.
 Get the wiring right; otherwise, that dazzling chandelier in your entrance hall (aka your homepage) won’t light up.